tpokorra/user_cas/README.md

 INTRODUCTION
 ============

-This App provides CAS authentication support, using the phpcas library of jasig/apereo.
+This App provides CAS authentication support, using the phpCAS library of jasig/apereo.

 INSTALLATION